14 days from £3745pp plus international flights.

 The distances covered are considerable, but as you have your own driver and a private air-conditioned vehicle, you can sit back and enjoy the rides, observing the changing scenery and stopping en-route as and when you wish.

-A representative is waiting to meet you when you arrive at Bangalore airport to welcome you to India and transfer you to your overnight accommodation, Movenpick Hotel.
+A representative is waiting to meet you when you arrive at Bangalore airport to welcome you to India and transfer you to your overnight accommodation, Radisson Bengaluru.
 Nothing else has been arranged for today, allowing you to rest after your journey and make use of the hotel facilities.
-These include two restaurants, a bar, spa, gym and pool.
+These include a panoramic rooftop pool, spa, gym and coffee shop.
 Relax and settle into holiday mode.

 After breakfast you are collected by your driver for the 160km ride to Mysore.
 There are stops along the route, including Srirangapatna.
 This was once the capital of the Mysore kingdom in the 18th century under Hyder Ali and then his son, Tipu Sultan, before coming under British rule.
 Today you can see the dungeon where Tipu Sultan imprisoned British officers, and view the impressive Sri Ranganathaswamy Hindu temple.
 The drive continues to Mysore, total journey time about 3.5 hours, and your homestay.
 Relax and enjoy the family's hospitality for a while before heading out on a guided tour of Mysore, visiting the vast palace, art gallery and hilltop Chamundeshwari Temple where you get superb views over the city.
 Return to the homestay to freshen up and you are then treated to a demonstration of Kodava cooking followed by a delicious dinner.
 Breakfast, dinner